uci-inf-133/a1-portfolio-jshields06/readme.txt

 https://www.w3schools.com/howto/howto_css_images_side_by_side.asp
 https://www.w3schools.com/css/css3_gradients.asp

 I used AI to give me ideas on what might qualify as an advanced feature for this project.
+Also, how to use bootstrap 5.

 6. What classmates or other individuals did you consult as part of this assignment?
 What did you discuss?
+Emily Melgarejo: Approaches for

 7. Is there anything special we need to know in order to run your code?

-Code should run fine with both the index.html and style.css in the same file.
+Bootstrap5 should be installed.
 Optimally, you can use a terminal to run the code using "open index.html" for macOS or "start index.html" for Windows.